rzhang0716/Data-Science/Machine-Learning/README.md

 2. Pros: (1) Handle the multiple classfication (>2 which is good for logistic regression); (2) Reduce the dimenstion as PCA; (3) Use on face detection algortihms.
 3. Cons: (1) Not good on non-linear separate; (2) Not work well on number of features > number of observations.
 4. Assumptions: (1) Normally distributed; (2) Each class has identical covariance matrix.
 LDA works well even assumptions violated.
-### Fisher's Linear Discriminant (FLD):
-LDA is a generialized form of FLD.
+5. Fisher's Linear Discriminant (FLD): LDA is a generialized form of FLD.
 The basic idea of FLD is to project data points onto a line to maximize the between-class scatter and minimize the within-class scatter.

-LDA in R and Python are in the [LDA folder](https://github.com/rzhang0716/Data-Science/tree/master/Machine-Learning/Linear_Discriminant_Analysis)
+Note: LDA in R and Python are in the [LDA folder](https://github.com/rzhang0716/Data-Science/tree/master/Machine-Learning/Linear_Discriminant_Analysis)